garvitshrma/garvitshrma/README.md

 ## 🚀 About Me
 - Interested in Web Development, App Development and building real world scalable projects.
-- Worked on Osdag-web bridge module
+- Worked on Osdag-web (by IIT Bombay) bridge module

 ---